-Exercise Therapy Emerges as a Promising Anticancer Strategy in Clinical Trials
+Exercise Therapy as a Candidate Anticancer Strategy

 With increasing evidence supporting the role of regular physical activity in controlling cancer symptoms, oncology guidelines now recommend exercise before, during, and after cancer treatment.
 The field of exercise-oncology has emerged to explore the potential benefits of exercise in cancer prevention and treatment, focusing on its feasibility, safety, and biological activity.